 We worked with elders in the Somali community and explored the stories they handed down, myths, the story of Queen Araweelo, anti-colonial songs and camel-herding.

-We ended up making a soundscape which you can listen to here.
+We ended up making a soundscape which you can listen to in our past projects page.

-This time we want to hear from younger Somalis aged 16-18.
-Your relationships with cassettes, your community and your understanding of yourself in the diaspora.
-Workshops begin in mid-March.
+This time we are working with young Somalis aged 16-18.
+We are exploring their relationships with cassettes, community and understanding of the self as it relates to the diaspora.

-At the end of the project, your soundscapes will be distributed in limited edition cassette tapes, across the UK and globally.
+At the end of the project, a soundscape will be distributed in limited edition cassette tapes, across the UK and globally.
 We will also put on a listening event to showcase all of your work.

 About us and our collaborators

 We’re an intergenerational Somali art collective, made up of Fozia Ismail, Ayan Cilmi and Asmaa Jama.
 Fozia, wondered what happened to the cassette tapes she grew up with, and so the project was born.
 Find us writing and talking about migration, elders and cassette tapes anywhere on the internet.

 Waaberi are a Somali archiving dynamic duo, made of Ibrahim Hersi and Idel Cilmi.
 They work to preserve the Somali arts of the past while supporting young artists in the present.
 They are also the founders of Waaberi records, a record company ethically re-releasing Somali music.

 Is an audio creative that writes music, makes sounds and records noises, and has been doing so since he was young.
 He first started with a guitar, a piano and a very retro cassette recorder.
 He’s worked with The Guardian, Colston Hall, and has made sounds for TV, podcasts, short films and a feature length horror film.